ocaml/ocaml.org/CONTRIBUTING.md

 To contribute an original blog post (refer to as News on the site), you can add a new markdown file in [`data/news/`](/data/news/).
 For instance: [`multicore-2021-12.md`](data/news/multicore/multicore-2021-12.md).

-If you want to re-publish an blog post you previously posted on Discuss, you can fetch it using Discuss API:
+If you want to republish an blog post you previously posted on Discuss, you can fetch it using Discuss API:

 ```
 curl https://discuss.ocaml.org/raw/<id> > data/news/<fname>.md